2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in California

 Film majors at UC Santa Cruz take out an average of $18,835 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $349, assuming that the borrower is on a 10-year repayment plan.

-University of California - Irvine did quite well in this year’s ranking of the most popular places for film, video and photographic arts students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the city of Irvine, UC Irvine is a public school with a very large student population.
+University of California - Irvine came in at #7 in this year’s edition of the Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools in California ranking.
+Located in the large city of Irvine, UC Irvine is a public school with a fairly large student population.

 Women make up 62% of the film majors at the school.